 If you want to find out more about any course at the University of Salford, come and visit us at a UCAS fair.
 These events are held up and down the country and are a great starting point when it comes to choosing the right university.

 Taking the next step on your academic journey will allow you to specialise in your area of interest.
-Come to one of our postgraduate open days to find out more about our programmes.
+Come to one of our postgraduate open days to find out more about our courses.

 If you’re an international student and are thinking about studying at the University of Salford, visiting one of our European or international fairs is a great way to find out more.